benjaminhuanghuang/react-study/02-Router/Router-V6.md

 ## Outlet

-Outlet component represnets all the children of the layout
+Outlet component represents all the children of the layout
 ```
 import { Outlet } from "react-router-dom"